Awhalen1999/etch/docs/design.md

 see `docs/tech.md` for the full reference.

-short version: TypeScript + Ink for the CLI (published to npm).
+short version: TypeScript + OpenTUI on Bun for the CLI (published to npm as per-platform compiled binaries).
 Cloudflare Workers + D1 for the inscription API.
 Astro on Cloudflare Pages for the landing site.
 No persistent server.
 No real-time multiplayer.
 Total cost: $0 at expected scale.